 - U.S. President Andrew Jackson was known as “old hickory.”
 It seems he got this name due to his perseverance while leading troops down the dangerous route during the War of 1812.

 Jackson Falls at milepost 404 is also named for Andrew Jackson.

-- Historians believe the Natchez Trace was originally formed by herds of bison traveling to salt licks near Nashville, TN from the Mississippi River.
+- Historians believe the Natchez Trace was initially formed by herds of bison traveling to salt licks near Nashville, TN from the Mississippi River.